Looking for Love: How to Overcome Emotional Affairs

 If you become persuaded that your therapist is not helping fix your marriage problems, break things off, immediately.
 This doesn’t mean that you throw in the towel on counseling, but it is better to have no counseling than worthless or destructive counseling.

 Typically, it is better to get counseling for seemingly insurmountable problems in a marriage, than not.
-If both spouses desire to work at it with a counselor then there is a good possibility of success.
+If both spouses desire to work at it with a Christian Counselor at Newport Beach Christian Counseling then there is a good possibility of success.

 Photos: